Renewable energy in Spain

-Spain, along with other European Union States, has a target of generating 32% of all its energy needs from renewable energy sources by 2030.
+Spain, along with other European Union (EU) States, has a target of generating 32% of all its energy needs from renewable energy sources by 2030.
 A previous target of 20% for 2020, with an additional 0.8% available for other EU countries under the cooperation mechanism, was reached and slightly surpassed.
-In 2021, renewables generated 46.7% of Spain's electricity needs, the largest part of it from wind power (23.3%), followed by hydroelectric (11.4%), solar (9.9%), and other renewables (2.2%).
+Under the revised EU Renewable Energy Directive (RED III, 2023), the new binding target is 42.5% by 2030, with an aspiration to reach 45%.